 I also have a fascination for geometry as a way to marshal ideas, logic and concepts to prove problems.I am patient and can adapt to a variety of learning styles.
 I like to walk through problems slowly and systematically and then reinforce the fundamental concepts that, in turn, the student can apply and reapply to similar problems.

-I come equipped, at your service, with two Bachelor's Degrees: one in music and one in business...working towards a Master of Liberal Studies.
+I come equipped, at your service, with two Bachelor's Degrees: one in music and one in business and a Master's Degree in Liberal Studies.
 I'm a graduate of UNT with a major in Music Theory and a minor in applied viola.
 I've tutored middle school students on the viola previously.
-For those that like theory, I'm a big fan of sight singing and Read more
+For those that like theory, I'm a big fan of sight singing and … Read more

 We have two students with Mr. F and it's been a truly amazing experience.
 Their grades have been straight A's & they are showing more confidence in themselves as scholars & as prospective college students.
 Well done Sir.
 Thank you.